robertorcosta/azure-docs.pt-br/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-azure-shared-disks-manually-configure.md

 ## <a name="limitations"></a>Limitações

-- Há suporte apenas para o registro com o provedor de recursos de VM do SQL no [modo de gerenciamento leve](sql-server-iaas-agent-extension-automate-management.md#management-modes) .
+- Há suporte apenas para o registro com a extensão do SQL IaaS Agent no [modo de gerenciamento leve](sql-server-iaas-agent-extension-automate-management.md#management-modes) .

 ## <a name="next-steps"></a>Próximas etapas